fastrgv/hbox/README.md

 -------------------------------------------------------------------------------

-There are many puzzles this algorithm will not solve due to time or memory limits, so the embedded memory limiter will exit gracefully when memory usage exceeds the preset limit.
+There are many puzzles this algorithm will not solve due to time or memory limits, so the embedded memory limiter will exit gracefully when memory usage exceeds the preset limit, OR if actual available memory has been reduced to less than 5% of the original amount (by this app. or by some other concurrent app).

 Finally, if you don't want to wait for the solver to finish, you can (ctrl)-c out of it to quit immediately.